jvansan/chemsim/README.md

 A learning exercise in chemical similarity metrics.

 Comparing RDKit similarity to self-implementations.
+All functions are design to handle RDKit Fingerprints.

 Metrics implemented: